NDepend

 Introduction

-Before going further, let’s briefly remind some basic OOP notions as a quick refresher.
+Before going further, let’s briefly remind some basic OOP notions.
 C# has a relationship defined for types and objects in the form of Inheritance, Polymorphism, and subtyping.
+We will take a simple example as shown below,

 Here are some remarks: